 Basically, our body harnesses these wavelengths of light into cellular energy, which stimulates our body’s natural healing process.

-Because of these biochemical changes, you might experience benefits like decreased inflammation, improved skin complexion, and reduced pain.
+Because of these biochemical changes, you might experience some benefits like decreased inflammation, improved skin complexion, and reduced pain.

 In one pilot study, researchers looked at the effects of both red and blue phototherapy on people with psoriasis.
 For four weeks, these 20 patients received high-dose treatments three times a week, on top of a ten percent salicylic acid solution for their psoriatic plaques.
 The study found that both light therapies were effective psoriasis treatments, with participants seeing reductions in scaling and induration .